andy-h1/Idea-Board/README.md

 Tech Task Notes:

 The idea board was built in React, using LocalStorage and Context API.
 I used Context API to manage global state to test my understanding on how to use it however if I was to do this tech task again, using local state would have been sufficient.
+I was looking into implementing an inline editable input for the title and description but thought it wouldn't render well on a mobile so instead went for an edit button instead.

 Things to do:
 - Haven't added an unobtrustive notification when card is updated.
 Currently have time updated changed on the card.